Sue9104/web-manual/interface/owner-project-management.md

 #### Schedule
 <span id='schedule'></span>

-The project schedule are divided into two categories for display: project shedule and member schedule.
+The schedule is divided into two categories: project shedule and member schedule.
 "Assginment" and "Feedback" button are two quick way to workspace of assignment and feedback of current project.

 ![](/assets/project_management.schedule.png)